DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/diagnostics/otel/metrics.md

 Counter name: *active_requests*

 Gauge/up-down counter that shows current active requests that are processed by any IdentityServer endpoint.
-Please note that the pages in the user interface are not IdentityServer endpoints and are not included in this count.
+Note that the pages in the user interface are not IdentityServer endpoints and are not included in this count.
 |Tag|Description|
 |---|---|
 |endpoint | The type name for the endpoint processor |
 |path | The path of the request |

 #### Telemetry.Metrics.Counters.UnHandledException
-Counter names: *unhandled_exception*
+Counter name: *unhandled_exception*

 Number of globally unhandled exceptions from IdentityServer.
 |Tag|Description|